jceipek/jceipek.github.com/content/projects/making-faster-systems/index.md

 draft: false
 ---

-*This essay is based on a 2023 in-person presentation I gave to an audience of software, mechanical, and electrical engineers.
-Its examples are software-related, but the principles apply across domains.*
+*This essay is inspired by a 2023 in-person presentation I gave to an audience of software, mechanical, and electrical engineers.
+While its examples are software-related, the principles apply across domains.*

 In [*Structured Programming with `go to` Statements*](https://web.archive.org/web/20160405103933/http://www.univasf.edu.br/~marcus.ramos/pc-2008-2/p261-knuth.pdf), Donald E. Knuth wrote "...premature optimization is the root of all evil", and people have been misquoting him ever since.
 They tend to miss both what he meant by "premature" and what has changed since he wrote those words in 1974.